lightly-ai/lightly/docs/source/docker/advanced/object_level.rst

 Prerequisites
 -------------
-In order to use the object level workflow with Lightly, you will need the following things:
+In order to use the object level workflow with the Lightly Worker, you will need the following things:

 - The installed Lightly Worker (see :ref:`docker-setup`)